SamuelWorld20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 7: This script creates a new global variable.
 - Task 8: This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 - Task 9: This script prints the result of POWER divided by DIVIDE, followed by a new line.
+- Task 10: This script displays the result of BREATH to the power LOVE